Complete Beginner's Guide to Learning to Ride a Scooter in Thailand (Koh Phangan)

 Make sure the face shield is not too scratched up and can be locked in an upward position.
 A face shield is great for riding in the rain, as rain droplets sting at 50 km/hr and are unbearable at 80km/hr.

-The face shield should be transparent or very lightly tinted, otherwise you would not be able to use it at night—when you might need it the most.
+The face shield should be transparent or very lightly tinted, otherwise, you will not be able to use it at night—when you might need it the most.

 Tip 3: Get Decent Sneakers for Riding a Scooter